 About the Corporate Reporting Users' Forum (CRUF)

 The CRUF is a discussion forum.
 Its participants take part in CRUF discussions and joint representations as individuals, not as representatives of their employer organisations.
-It does not seek to achieve consensus views, though at times some or all of its participants will agree to make joint representations to standard setters or to the media.
+It does not seek to achieve consensus views, though at times some or all of its participants will agree to make joint representations to standard setters, regulators or to the media.

 If you would like to receive email alerts, click here